Skip to main content

 Hormones are not isolated entities; they exert profound influence over metabolic processes, affecting how the body utilizes energy, stores fat, and maintains glucose homeostasis.
 Testosterone, for instance, plays a significant role in maintaining lean muscle mass and reducing adipose tissue in men.
 Lower testosterone levels are often associated with increased insulin resistance and a higher risk of metabolic syndrome.

 Estrogen and progesterone in women also have metabolic implications.
 Estrogen influences fat distribution, favoring subcutaneous fat storage, and plays a role in insulin sensitivity.
-Changes in these hormones during and menopause can contribute to shifts in body composition, including increased visceral fat, and alterations in glucose metabolism.
+Changes in these hormones during perimenopause and menopause can contribute to shifts in body composition, including increased visceral fat, and alterations in glucose metabolism.
 The interconnectedness means that addressing hormonal imbalances can have beneficial ripple effects on metabolic health, improving energy regulation and body composition.

 Neurotransmitter Function and Hormonal Interplay